creatnewsociety12/newcompanystructure/README.md

   With the development of society and economy, diploma and certificate have become the symbol of backwardness and obsolescence, which essentially negates a person's ability to learn and change.
 People are constantly changing.
 They may have mastered the knowledge and skills they didn't master before after learning.
 They may not have mastered the knowledge and skills they used for a long time.
 How can a certificate prove this person?
 We must completely eliminate this backward and labeled way of definition.

+  The greatest point of the platform is that employees can unite to change their leaders.
+When leaders do evil, employees initiate punishment voting and kick leaders out of management.
+In the platform, leaders cannot issue orders and receive employees' work reports.
+The owner of the initial investment is also a member of the company in the platform, as a contributor and a shareholder.
+If he wants to be a leader, he has to run.
+If they don't do well, they will be voted out of management.